radsonpatrick/ESPStick/README.md

 ## Installation

-1. Load the `esp32_display.bin` firmware to your ESP32 board (we recommend using the Lolin32 Lite).
+1. Load the `esp32_display.bin` firmware to your ESP32 board (we recommend using the Lolin32 Lite,but firmware is ESP32 Generic).
 2. Clone this repository.
 3. Upload the files inside the `src` folder to the root directory of your ESP32 board.

 ## Equipment

-1. Lolin32 Lite 4mb
+1. Lolin32 Lite 4mb,but no have problem use ESP32 Generic
 2. Display GMT130 ST7789 (compatible) 240x240 1.3"
 3. Two push-buttons
 4. Battery 850mAh (the one I had on hand)